2011 Chevrolet Cruze

 The Chevrolet Cruze was introduced in the 2011 model year as a replacement for the Chevrolet Cobalt.
 Beginning with 2013 Cruze models, the driver frontal airbag was changed to a simpler, "smart" design, characterized by General Motors as having flexible venting technology.

-Moderate overlap frontal ratings are assigned by the Institute based on two tests conducted by GM as part of frontal crash test verification.
+Moderate overlap frontal ratings are assigned by the Institute based on two tests conducted by GM.
 The first car was a 2011 model; the second car was also a 2011 model, but the car was retrofitted with the smart airbag used in 2013 production models.
 As expected, the newer airbag did not contribute to any significant changes in test results.
 Therefore, the ratings are based on both tests, but vehicle specifications are provided for the Cruze used in the later test.

 Beginning with the 2016 model year, the car was renamed the Cruze Limited and sold when new only to fleets.
 The Cruze Limited shares no ratings with the redesigned 2016 Chevrolet Cruze.